Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ## Patch/Progress Notes:

+### **25/06/2024:**
+- Edited WW_model to set azimuth to north or south if not specified already, and dependant on site latitude.
+- Updated WW_model calculation terminology to allow further breakdown of functions aggregating costs.

 ### **24/04/2024:**
 - Began development of financial class, added in interest, fees and principal calculations.
 - Began integration of financial class with WW_Model, added ability to esimtate component value if no values provided when classes initiated.

 ### **24/04/2024:**
 - Add lifespan variable to battery capex calculations
 - Cleaned up code methods and calculations, renamed some columns to help readability

 ### **21/04/2024:**
-- Added solar PV mounting cost variable, set default at £125.
+- Added solar PV mounting cost variable, set default at £125 per panel.
 - Added function to total all costs from each component modelled in WW_Model and save to capex variable
 - Began working on financial cost functionality, basic implementation of CAPEX, Replacement, OPEX and NPC values